Last Updated

 - Early: During this stage, you are not likely to experience any AMD symptoms, but your eye will begin to accumulate drusen, which are about the width of a human hair.
 These will be noticeable during a routine eye exam.

 - Late: Large drusen in the macula will lead to noticeable loss of vision.
-However, if you have late stage AMD in one eye, your other eye may compensate for a long time, so you may not notice until your vision is severely damaged.
+However, if you have late-stage AMD in one eye, your other eye may compensate for a long time, so you may not notice until your vision is severely damaged.

 Drusen will be noticeable during routine eye exams, so it is important to visit an optometrist every year.
 Your optometrist will dilate your pupils, allowing them to look at several parts of your eye and see if there are any abnormalities, changes, or damage.
-If your optometrist finds drusen, they may run some other tests on your eyes.
-These include:

-- Fluorescein angiography.
-Your doctor will inject a colored dye into a vein in your arm, which will travel to the blood vessels in your eyes and make them more visible to your optometrist.
+- Fluorescein angiography: Your doctor will inject a colored dye into a vein in your arm, which will travel to the blood vessels in your eyes and make them more visible to your optometrist.
 A special camera will take pictures of these vessels, allowing your optometrist to see if you have any abnormal growth around the retina.
 This test also tracks diabetic retinopathy.

 - Optical coherence tomography (OCT): This is a noninvasive imaging test, creating detailed cross-sections of your retina’s layers, allowing your optometrist to spot places that are thicker, swelling, or thinning.
 This test will be used to diagnose AMD as well as follow the effectiveness of your treatment plan.

-- Eating more vegetables, especially leafy greens.
+- Eat more vegetables, especially leafy greens.

-- Exercising regularly.
+- Exercise regularly.

-- Wearing UV-protective sunglasses outside.
+- Wear UV-protective sunglasses outside.

-- Quitting smoking.
+- Quit smoking.

-Wet AMD medical treatments include:
+Wet AMD medical treatments include the following:

-- Avastin (bevacizumab).
-This medication was developed to stop the progression of cancerous tumors by slowing blood vessel growth.
+- Avastin (bevacizumab): This medication was developed to stop the progression of cancerous tumors by slowing blood vessel growth.
 It is used off-label for wet AMD.

-- Lucentis (ranibizumab).
-Created from a human antibody fragment, the ophthalmic version of this drug prevents blood vessels from forming under the retina and leaking into the macular area.
+- Lucentis (ranibizumab): Created from a human antibody fragment, the ophthalmic version of this drug prevents blood vessels from forming under the retina and leaking into the macular area.

-- Eylea (aflibercept).
-This medication is similar to Lucentis.
+- Eylea (aflibercept): This medication is similar to Lucentis.
 Made from a human antibody fragment, it prevents the formation of blood vessels under the retina.

 These prescription medications form anti-VEGF therapy.
 They are injected into your eye by your ophthalmologist about once a month, or every four weeks.